aminer-looker/music-site/intro_presentation/presentation_notes.md

     3. base controllers (base_controllers.coffee / composer.coffee)
     4. editing models (editor.coffee / work.coffee)

+# Pros & Cons

+* Pros:
+    1. There is only one instance of each model object.
+    2. There is a simple, unified way to get model instances (including relations).
+    3. Business logic, validations, and computed fields can easily be attached to models.
+    4. JSData comes with robust support for Angular environments.
+* Cons:
+    1. The built-in HTTP adapter has baked-in assumptions about how endpoints work.
+We may need to change some of our endpoints to accomodate this or work around the HTTP adapter.
+    2. The "one instance per model" paradigm makes our current dialog behavior awkward to implement exactly (though a robust alternative is available).

 # Questions

 1. Do you need to save each model individually, or do parents save children automatically?

+    When saving a graph of models, each model must be saved individually.

+2. Can you make a copy of a model which isn't the one canonical instance?

+    You can copy individual fields out of a model into a new object, but JSData is specifically designed to not allow multiple copies of a model to exist.